pjoneja/Portfolio/README.md

 - Initiated research and designed first machine learning pipeline to learn energy usage from user behavior data
 - Independently presented research to company president and VPs of Engineering and Product

+## Racing Wheelchair for Backwards Bill, Senior Capstone Project, Achilles International/The Cooper Union
+*(This project is currently in-progress)*

+"Backwards" Bill Reilly is a marathon athlete with Cerebral Palsy - a neurological disorder that limits muscle coordination.
+His disability means he runs long distances by sitting in a customized wheelchair that faces backwards and uses his feet to propel himself by pushing on the ground.
+In a race like the New York City Marathon or Boston Marathon, Bill relies on at least four guides to run with him.

+Bill's current racing wheelchair has no brakes and no steering, which is not safe for both Bill and his guides.
+To slow him down, two guides push down on each side of Bill's chair.
+To steer, the guides need to lift and drag to redirect Bill's chair.
+This is especially dangerous for sharp turns right after a downhill, when guides are clearing a path through the crowd for Bill to pass.
+The guides risk getting run over by a chair that is difficult to control.

+Throughout the design process, we are mindful that every person in Team Bill has physical and social needs that must be addressed by any proposed solutions.
+First, we will design mechanisms that make it possible for both Bill and his guides to steer and brake the wheelchair safely.
+We will also design an improved seat belt and a customized shoe to fit Bill's unique running style.

+---

+## Fully-Automated Espresso Machine, Machine Design, The Cooper Union
+A machine designed and manufactured from scratch to brew coffee from bean to cup.
+It is capable of freshly grinding whole coffee beans, packing/pressurizing the brewing chamber with a piston and delivering high-quality coffee to the cup.
+We have prototyped the individual mechanisms, engineered the closed-loop controls, and are moving on to manufacturing the final machine using food-safe engineering materials like stainless steel, polyethylene (HDPE) and nylon.

+---

+## "StopBot", Autonomous Mobile Robot, The Cooper Union
+StopBot won first place and set a university "world record" in the annual autonomous robot competition.
+StopBot is designed to detect enemy robots and shoot a ping pong ball, while safely navigating the arena by planning a path to avoid all obstacles.
+The robot is built using machined nylon, laser cut acrylic,

+Explore the robot's design and code here.
+And read the final paper here.

+---

+## "ScaredBot", Sumo Fighting Robot, The Cooper Union

 ---

 ## Physics Simulations, The Cooper Union
 A project-based class that took a deep dive into algorithms.
 Topics covered included numerical integration, computing derivatives, solving ODEs with higher-order Runge-Kutta methods, optimization algorithms, Fourier transforms.